allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 * Queries - the way we ask for processing information.
   We provide information about which resources we want to fetch or mutate and which exactly fields we want to be returned.
   We can fetch data with an operation called query or change data with a mutation.
-  Below we ask for the user's name and his friends names.
+  Below we query for the user's name and his friends' names.

 ```graphql
 query {